-4. A Detailed Example: ISR
+4. A worked example

-We have access to a set of logs of actual text-chat collected from an Intelligence, Surveillance, and Reconnaissance (ISR) team during the Empire Challenge 2010 military exercise.
-These are from a team that was composed of three camera operators, an analyst, and a coordinator, all communicating over Internet Relay Chat, reporting on the movements and activities of other players in this live Army exercise in a simulated set of Afghani villages.
+At SIFT we have access to a set of logs of actual text-chat collected from an Intelligence, Surveillance, and Reconnaissance team during the Empire Challenge 2010 (EC10) military exercise.
+These are from a GBOSS team (Ground-Based Operational Surveillance System) that was composed of three camera operators, an analyst, and a coordinator, all communicating over Internet Relay Chat reporting their on the movements and activities of the other players in this live Army exercise in a simulated set of Afghani villages.
 This excerpt illustrates the sort of gap that we are focusing on.
-Camera operator Heavy2 is reporting on an event involving a car 'of interest' in the
+Camera operator Heavy2 is reporting on an event involving a car 'of interest' in the Wakil village that he is observing.